aspose-slides/Aspose.Slides-Documentation/net/developer-guide/net6/_index.md

 ## Introduction

-As of [Aspose.Slides 23.2](https://www.nuget.org/packages/Aspose.Slides.NET/23.2.0), .NET6 is supported.
+Starting in [Aspose.Slides 23.2](https://www.nuget.org/packages/Aspose.Slides.NET/23.2.0), support for.NET6 was implemented.
 The peculiarity of this support is that .NET6 no longer supports System.Drawing.Common for Linux ([breaking change](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only)) and Slides implements this graphical subsystem itself as a C++ component.

-Slides for .NET now work without dependencies on GDI/libgdiplus on:
+Aspose.Slides for .NET now work without dependencies on GDI/libgdiplus on:
 * Windows
 * Linux